DbMaintain/docs/content/docs/maven-goals.md

 cleanDatabase
 =============

-Task that removes the data of all database tables, except for the `DBMAINTAIN_SCRIPTS` table.
+Removes the data of all database tables, except for the `DBMAINTAIN_SCRIPTS` table.

 One or more [databases](#database-configuration-element) must be specified as child elements.